timakimit/consulars_web/content/Categories/Main Information/Discord rules.md

 title: "Consulars: Discord rules"
 permalink: discord_rules
 ---

-This article lists all the discord rules, that members should maintain.
+This article lists all the discord rules, that members of the discord server should maintain.
 > [!tip] Tip:
 > If have any queries regarding the rules stated below, please reach out to a Sage or above.
 # Rules: